This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 First, Determine The “Grade” Of Your Coin

-This Whitman Publications book (widely referred to as The Redbook) is updated annually and contains average pricing information for all U.S. coins dating back to the Colonial era.
-It also offers basic coin grading information to help you determine the condition of your coin.
+This Whitman Publications book (widely referred to as The Red Book) is updated annually and contains average pricing information for all U.S. coins dating back to the Colonial era.
+I like it because in addition to listing coin values, it also offers basic coin grading information to help you determine the condition of your coin.

 If you want to keep your coin value hunting to the Internet, I recommend perusing websites that offer coin grading advice.

-If you are looking to sell your coin, realize 2 things:
+If you are wanting to sell your coin, realize 2 things:

 - Your coin will likely net you only about half to two-thirds the value of the prices you see for the same coin listed for sale; and

-One last thing, do not clean your coins.
-Cleaning a coin almost always renders it uncollectable to most numismatists, who generally prefer coins to be left in their original, unadulterated state.
+Cleaning a coin almost always renders it uncollectable to most numismatists.
+Collectors generally prefer coins to be left in their original, unadulterated state.

 If you must… then these are the safest ways to clean coins.